If you visit any auto shop, dielectric grease is a product that you are sure to see. What is dielectric grease, and why do all mechanics use it?

 - Clean off the spark plug and the boot.

 - Squeeze a small amount of dielectric grease onto some cardboard.
-A small piece is all that’s needed.
+A small bit is all that’s needed.

 - With a cotton swab, apply a minimal amount of dielectric grease on the inner wall of the plug boot.